degreepath/auditor/tests/snapshots/2015-16/major/mathematics.md

 For this requirement, you must do both of the following:

 - in the subset “Level III Courses”, there must be at least two courses
-- in the subset “Level III Courses”, there must be at least one course within the MATH department
+- in the subset “Level III Courses”, there must be at least one course taken within the MATH department

 ## Sequence